Skip to main content

 Grace Smith House is the custodian of the largest collection of t-shirts in Dutchess County.
 There are over 400 shirts, spanning back over the past 40 years.
 In the past, shirts have been displayed at the New York State Police Troop K headquarters; Dutchess County Sheriff's Office; Poughkeepsie Galleria; Betsy Jacaruso Gallery in Rhinebeck; and Gallery 40 in Poughkeepsie.

-In recognition of Domestic Violence Awareness Month (October) 2024, Grace Smith House expanded the Clothesline Project's visibility by partnering with the Dutchess Community College and its Media Arts students.
-The Media Arts students created a video describing the Clothesline Project and its impact on domestic violence survivors and how making a t-shirt helps them process their emotions.
+In 2024, Grace Smith House expanded the Clothesline Project's visibility by partnering with Dutchess Community College and its Media Arts students.
+The Media Arts students created a video describing the Clothesline Project and its impact on domestic violence survivors, and how making a t-shirt helps them process their emotions.
 The video discusses the role creative expression can play a role in working through domestic violence trauma.
-To see the video click here.
+To see the video, click here.
+Grace Smith House partnered with Dutchess Community College & The Mildred I. Washington Gallery to exhibit The Clothesline Project and the students' video.

 All proceeds from the Clothesline Project directly go to those we serve and help Grace Smith House continue to be an open door for the victims of domestic violence.